fkohl04/framework-performance/README.md

 requests rate is much higher than the count of active threads would allow it to be.
 This seems to work a bit better for micronaut and ktor than for spring reactive and node.
 Vertx is the clear winner of this test.
 At 700 req/sec it still responds nearly as fast as the mocked service.
-With higher request counts the response times of Vertx get noticeably higher, but it stays responsive up until impressing 1000 req/sec.
+With higher request counts the response times of Vertx get noticeably higher, but it stays responsive up to impressing 1000 req/sec.

+<mark>I wonder if a normalized comparison here would have been more useful, i.e. showing req/thread/sec.</mark>

 ### 2. Very slow third party systems

 Sometimes, third party systems are quite unreliable.
-It may occur that they are not available or all, or they get very, very slow.
+It may occur that they are not available at all, or they get very, very slow.
 Which framework is best equipped to deal with this sort of problem?

-For this test we will adjust our mock services to have a larger delay that in the other tests.
-Starting at 1 seconds and up to 8 seconds.
-For each duration, the Gatling client will call the services for three minutes with 100 req / sec.
+For this test we will adjust our mock services to have a larger delay than in the other tests.
+Starting at 1 second and rising increasingly up to 8 seconds.
+For each step, the Gatling client will call the services for three minutes with 100 req / sec.

 The focus of this test is task handling.
 Over three minutes more requests are reaching the service than can be processed.
 How good are the frameworks able to handle this piling of tasks?